 Let us consider the following problem to understand Binary Indexed Tree.

-1 Find the sum of first i elements.
+1 Compute the sum of the first i-th elements.

-A simple solution is to run a loop from 0 to i-1 and calculate sum of elements.
+A simple solution is to run a loop from 0 to i-1 and calculate the sum of the elements.
 To update a value, simply do arr[i] = x.
-The first operation takes O(n) time and second operation takes O(1) time.
-Another simple solution is to create another array and store sum from start to i at the i’th index in this array.
-Sum of a given range can now be calculated in O(1) time, but update operation takes O(n) time now.
-This works well if the number of query operations are large and very few updates.
+The first operation takes O(n) time and the second operation takes O(1) time.
+Another simple solution is to create an extra array and store the sum of the first i-th elements at the i-th index in this new array.
+The sum of a given range can now be calculated in O(1) time, but the update operation takes O(n) time now.
+This works well if there are a large number of query operations but very few number of update operations.

-Can we perform both the operations in O(log n) time once given the array?
+Could we perform both the query and update operations in O(log n) time?

-One Efficient Solution is to use Segment Tree that does both operations in O(Logn) time.
+One efficient solution is to use Segment Tree that performs both operations in O(Logn) time.

 Binary Indexed Tree is represented as an array.
 Let the array be BITree.
-Each node of Binary Indexed Tree stores sum of some elements of given array.
-Size of Binary Indexed Tree is equal to n where n is size of input array.
-In the below code, we have used size as n+1 for ease of implementation.
+Each node of the Binary Indexed Tree stores the sum of some elements of the input array.
+The size of the Binary Indexed Tree is equal to the size of the input array, denoted as n.
+In the code below, we use a size of n+1 for ease of implementation.

-The above diagram demonstrates working of getSum().
-Following are some important observations.
+The diagram above provides an example of how getSum() is working.
+Here are some important observations.

-A node at index y is parent of a node at index x, iff y can be obtained by removing last set bit from binary representation of x, that is y = x – (x & (-x)).
+BITree[y] is the parent of BITree[x], if and only if y can be obtained by removing the last set bit from the binary representation of x, that is y = x – (x & (-x)).

-The update process needs to make sure that all BITree nodes that have arr[i] as part of the section they cover must be updated.
-We get all such nodes of BITree by repeatedly adding the decimal number corresponding to the last set bit.
+The update function needs to make sure that all the BITree nodes which contain arr[i] within their ranges being updated.
+We loop over such nodes in the BITree by repeatedly adding the decimal number corresponding to the last set bit of the current index.

 How does Binary Indexed Tree work?

-The idea is based on the fact that all positive integers can be represented as sum of powers of 2.
+The idea is based on the fact that all positive integers can be represented as the sum of powers of 2.
 For example 19 can be represented as 16 + 2 + 1.
-Every node of BI Tree stores sum of n elements where n is a power of 2.
-For example, in the above first diagram for getSum(), sum of first 12 elements can be obtained by sum of last 4 elements (from 9 to 12) plus sum of 8 elements (from 1 to 8).
-The number of set bits in binary representation of a number n is O(Logn).
+Every node of the BITree stores the sum of n elements where n is a power of 2.
+For example, in the first diagram above (the diagram for getSum()), the sum of the first 12 elements can be obtained by the sum of the last 4 elements (from 9 to 12) plus the sum of 8 elements (from 1 to 8).
+The number of set bits in the binary representation of a number n is O(Logn).
 Therefore, we traverse at-most O(Logn) nodes in both getSum() and update() operations.
-Time complexity of construction is O(nLogn) as it calls update() for all n elements.
+Time complexity of the construction is O(nLogn) as it calls update() for all n elements.

 Following are the implementations of Binary Indexed Tree.